MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 ## Receive calls using Teams

-Through Teams you can receive calls in Dynamics 365 Sales Hub app.
+Through Teams, you can receive calls in Dynamics 365 Sales Hub app.
 To receive a call, open any record such as lead, contact, or work list item.
 A notification is displayed at the bottom-right corner of the page as shown in the following image:

 > [!div class="mx-imgBorder"]
 > ![Call receiving notification in Teams.](media/teams-dialer-receive-call-notification.png "Call receiving notification in Teams")